 - The door to slam to the ground.

-If your springs are damaged or broken you should schedule a replacement service as soon as possible.
-Only lift the door manually if you have no other options and preferably do so with a partner or spotter.
+If your springs are damaged or broken, you should schedule a replacement service as soon as possible.

 Types of Garage Door Springs

-Torsion spring systems are located above the garage door opening.
-A standard torsion spring system has one spring but it can have more if the door is heavy.
-Torsion springs vary in diameter, wire size, length, wind, and type of ends.
-The weight of your door will determine which springs will work for your door.
+Located above the garage door, torsion springs vary in diameter, wire size, length, wind, and type of ends.
+The weight of your door will determine which springs and how many are needed for your door.

 Can I Replace Just One Garage Door Spring?

-So can you replace just one of the springs?
-Well, yes— but no garage door pro will recommend it.
-We know that when one spring gives, any others on the door are likely to follow.
-It’s best to replace all the springs at once so that you don’t have to deal with the inconvenience of another broken spring soon.
+Yes, you can.
+But we believe it’s best to replace all the springs at once so that you don’t have to deal with the inconvenience and full price of another broken spring soon.

 For service from the friendliest garage door experts in Texas, contact our team at Doorvana.
 We build, service, and install garage doors in the Dallas-Fort Worth metroplex.
-We invite you to learn more about our company, services, and products by exploring our website.
-If you’re ready to talk shop, give us a call at 817-500-5988 or send us a message.
+We invite you to explore our website by exploring our company, services, and products.
+If you’re ready to talk shop, call us at 817-500-5988 or fill out a form.